-Tactical Reasons Al and U.S. equities • We have high conviction that AI can keep driving returns in most scenarios.
-We see its buildout and adoption creating opportunities across sectors.
-The AI theme has driven U.S. stock gains and solid corporate earnings, making us overweight U.S. stocks overall.
-Japanese equities • A brighter outlook for Japan's economy and corporate reform are driving improved earnings and shareholder returns.
-We think the Bank of Japan will now be cautious in normalizing policy after its misstep in July.
-Income in fixed income • The income cushion bonds provide has increased across the board in a higher rate environment.
-We like quality income in short-term bonds and credit.
+Tactical Reasons Al and U.S. equities We see the Al buildout and adoption creating opportunities across sectors.
+We get selective, moving toward beneficiaries outside the tech sector.
+Broad-based earnings growth and a quality tilt make us overweight U.S. stocks overall.
+Japanese equities A brighter outlook for Japan's economy and corporate reforms are driving improved earnings and shareholder returns.
+Yet the drag on earnings from a stronger yen and some mixed policy signals from the Bank of Japan are risks.
+Income in fixed income The income cushion bonds provide has increased across the board in a higher rate environment.
+We like quality income in short-term credit.
 We're neutral long-term U.S. Treasuries.
 Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to public credit risk.
-Fixed income granularity • We prefer intermediate credit, which offers similar yields with less interest rate risk than long-dated credit.
+Fixed income granularity We prefer intermediate credit, which offers similar yields with less interest rate risk than long-dated credit.
 We also like short-term government bonds, and UK long-term bonds.
 Equity granularity We favor emerging over developed markets yet get selective in both.
 EMs at the cross current of mega forces - like India and Saudi Arabia - offer opportunities.
 In DM, we like Japan as the return of inflation and corporate reforms brighten our outlook.